Matching methods for truncation by death problems: Illustrative data example

-We used the same matching as the main analysis for the sensitivity analyses.
-We present results for the WLS estimator without interactions after matching on the Mahalanobis distance with a $\hat{\widetilde{\pi}}^1_{as}(\bX_0)$ caliper.
-Results under different distance measures and using several estimators are presented in Section \ref{SubSec:AppData} of the Appendix
+We turn to explore how relaxing the assumptions by using the sensitivity analyses described in Section \ref{Sec:Sens} may affect the conclusions.
+We used the same matching procedure as in the main analysis.
+We present here results for the WLS estimator without interactions after matching on the Mahalanobis distance with a $\hat{\widetilde{\pi}}^1_{as}(\bX_0)$ caliper.

-We start with sensitivity analysis for PPI according to the approach described in Section \ref{SubSec:SensPPI} that uses Proposition \ref{Prop:SAppi}.
-We considered $\alpha_1$ values within $[0.5,2]$ where values smaller than one (larger than one) might imply the always-survivors are believed to be more (less) skilled than the protected and hence are expected to have higher earnings had they participated in the program.
+We start with sensitivity analysis for PPI/SPPI under monotonicity.
+Using a regression model as described in Section \ref{SubSec:SensPPI}, we obtained $0.38 \le \alpha_1 \le 2.64$.
+Values smaller than one (larger than one) might imply the always-survivors are believed to be more (less) skilled than the protected and hence are expected to have higher (lower) earnings had they participated in the program.

 As can be seen from the left panel of Figure \ref{Fig:SA}, as $\alpha_1$ increases, the SACE decreases.
 For $\alpha_1 \ge 1.5$, the SACE was estimated to be negative, meaning that the program decreases the mean earnings among the always-survivors.
-For all $\alpha_1$ values, the estimates were not significantly different from zero at the $5\%$ significance level.
-Hence, reasonable violations of PPI would not have changed our conclusions.
+For all $\alpha_1$ values, the estimates were insignificant ($5\%$ significance level).
+Taking the estimated most extreme values, bounds for the SACE under monotonicity are $(-366, 455)$.

-Turning to sensitivity analysis for monotonicity according to the approach described in Section \ref{SubSec:Sensmono} based on Proposition \ref{Prop:SAmono}.
-A possible violation of monotonicity might be that program participants raise their reservation wages (the minimum wage they require in order to accept a job) due to the program, and therefore may refuse low-earnings job offers they would have accepted had they did not participate in the program \citep{zhang2009likelihood}.
-Without monotonicity, the principal scores are still identifiable from the data, but now as a function of $\xi$.
-In the NSW data, $p_0$ and $p_1$ were estimated to be 0.7 and 0.77, respectively, and therefore we considered $(\xi, \alpha_0)\in \{\{0,0.1,0.2,0.3,0.4,0.48\} \times \{0.5,0.75,1,1.25,1.5,1.75,2\}\}$.
-Similar to before, had we believed the always-survivors are more skilled than the harmed (had they were not participating in the program), we would have limited the $\alpha_0$ to be smaller than one.
+We now turn to sensitivity analysis for monotonicity (Section \ref{SubSec:Sensmono}).
+A possible violation of monotonicity might be that program participants raise their reservation wages (the minimal wage they require before accepting a job) due to the program, and therefore may refuse low-earnings job offers they would have accepted had they did not participate in the program \citep{zhang2009likelihood}.
+Under CPSR instead of monotonicity, the principal scores are identifiable from the data as a function of $\xi$.
+In the NSW data, $\hat{p}_0=0.7$ and $\hat{p}_1=0.77$, thus $0 \le \xi \le 0.48$.
+Therefore, we considered $\xi \in \{0,0.1,0.2,0.3,0.4,0.48\}$.
+Using a regression model as described in Section \ref{SubSec:Sensmono}, we obtained $0.32 \le \alpha_0 \le 3.14$.